PR: Everything you need to know but didn’t want to ask.

 So, what is PR?

-Public relations (PR) is the practice of managing the spread of information between an individual or an organization (such as a business, government agency, or a nonprofit organization) and the public.
-However your customer sees you is PR, whether that be in print (magazines, newspapers, leaflets, books), digital (websites, blogs), social media (all channels – Facebook, Twitter, Instagram, Google+, LinkedIn, Snapchat), on the news or radio.
+Public relations (PR) is the practice of managing the spread of information.
+This may be between an individual or an organisation and the public.
+However your customer sees you is technically PR.
+Yes, whether that be in print, digital, social media, on the news or radio.

 “A successful PR campaign can be likened to a new TV programme.
 Generally, you won’t watch a programme the first time you see it advertised.
-You’ll see it advertised, see some content on social media and hear of a friend who loves it before you watch the trailer and may watch the first episode.
+You’ll see it advertised.
+Then see some content on social media and hear of a friend who loves it.
+You may then watch the trailer and the first episode.
 PR is just like it.
 A potential customer needs to see your brand 5 times before they go to your website and even then, they’re not guaranteed to make a purchase.
 So they’ll need to see you on Facebook, in their magazine, on Twitter, hear of a friend who loves one of your products and then see an advert somewhere before they have a look further.”

 How can PR help your business?

 PR is a great way to increase coverage, brand awareness and enquiries.
 Successful PR stories are driven around new products, innovative ideas and brands that do something a little different.
-Featuring in Valentines Day gift guides, Christmas gift guides and ‘What We’re Loving Now’ style features are invaluable to your business.
+Featuring in gift guides, new product guides and the ‘What We’re Loving Now’ style features are invaluable to your business.
 Your PR expert will have features lists from publications with all of these drawn out, so they’re already half way there.

 Do you need a PR pro or can you do it yourself?